 Mobile CSP, a program of the National Center for Computer Science Education, provides a broad and rigorous introduction to computer science based on MIT App Inventor, a visual programming language for mobile devices.
 Students build socially useful mobile apps and work through activities to improve their writing, communication, collaboration, and creativity skills.
 Teachers have access to a complete set of student lessons, detailed lesson plans, assessments, and a dashboard for tracking student progress.

 Project Lead The Way’s AP CSP offering engages students in creative collaboration to explore the big ideas of computer science through our activity, project, problem based learning curriculum.
 Students are introduced to the Python programming language as they explore how computing impacts all careers, and develop the transportable skills needed for success.
 Teachers engage in a robust professional development experience designed to help them build competence and confidence in course-specific knowledge and skills as well as in pedagogical content knowledge.
 Core training options are facilitated by Master Teachers and cohorts leverage collective knowledge to promote sharing and collaboration through our Community Tool.

 Visit Project Lead The Way.

-Developed by the UTeach Institute at The University of Texas at Austin, UTeach AP CSP course encourages computational thinking and student engagement.
-Comprehensive and classroom-ready, the curriculum offers lesson plans, AP style test banks, pacing guides, and more.
-UTeach works for teachers with a variety of content backgrounds and levels of expertise through intensive scaffolding and ongoing support during the school year.
+Developed by the UTeach Institute at The University of Texas at Austin, UTeach AP CS Principles course encourages computational thinking and student engagement through an engaging, project-based curriculum.
+Developed by experts in STEM teaching and learning, UTeach CS Principles is comprehensive and classroom-ready.
+The curriculum offers detailed project-based lesson plans, AP style test banks, pacing guides, and more.
+UTeach works with teachers with a variety of content backgrounds and levels of expertise through intensive scaffolding and on-demand implementation support during the school year.
 Scratch and Processing are the primary programming languages.

 Visit UTeach CS Principles.